-ARRM is a nonprofit association of more than 200 providers, businesses and advocates dedicated to leading the advancement of community-based services that support people living with disabilities in their pursuit of meaningful lives.
-Founded in 1970, ARRM continues to lead positive industry reforms that support Minnesotans with disabilities.
+ARRM is a nonprofit association of more than 200 providers, businesses and advocates dedicated to leading the advancement of home and community-based services supporting people living with disabilities in their pursuit of meaningful lives.
+Founded in 1970, ARRM continues to lead advocacy and training for positive industry reforms that support Minnesotans with disabilities.

 - People living with disabilities should enjoy the full rights of citizenship.

 - What is in the best interest of people living with disabilities is in the best interest of the providers who support them.